Five common small writing mistakes that destroy an article

 We can use “discrete statistical distribution” when we explain the definition of discrete distribution that is applicable in general.

-For example: “discrete statistical distribution” is a type of statistical distribution that has variables with countable number of outcomes.
+For example: “discrete statistical distribution” is a type of statistical distribution that has variables with a countable number of outcomes.

-In the example above, we use plural format of “random variables”.
+In the example above, we use the plural format of “random variables”.
 This plural format means that the variables are still general and not yet specifically known in the context so that readers do not need to associate the variables into a specific context.

 The sentence should be: